-I look back to this time last year and realise that I no longer need to look for a bench fur a sit down and a rest when I’m out.
+I look back to this time last year and realise that I no longer need to look for a bench to sit down and a rest when I’m out.
 I can strap hang on the tube without feeling as if I am going to fall over and I will happily walk somewhere without thinking, ‘is there a bus?’

 -my knee is very slightly swollen but is beginning to look like a normal knee again with bumps and wrinkles